WanderingPhilosopher/RCKangaroo-Fork/README.md

 PRIVATE KEY: 000000000000000000000000000000000000000F4A21B9F5CE114686A1336E07
 ```

+Windows Release in Release section was built with Cuda 12.6 props and compute_89,sm_89;compute_86,sm_86;compute_75,sm_75;compute_61,sm_61.
+Should work on most current GPUs.
+Or you can download and compile on your own.

 <b>Features:</b>

 - Lowest K=1.15, it means 1.8 times less required operations compared to classic method with K=2.1, also it means that you need 1.8 times less memory to store DPs.